Increased productivity, safety and security in farming operations

 - Motion Detection: Emergency mode is triggered along with the sender's user ID when the radio is vigorously shaken or swung for a period exceeding a pre-set time, indicating that the user is running to or from an incident.
 GPS-equipped radios can additionally send the user's location (GPS coordinates) to the farm office using software such as KAS-10 and KAS-20 AVL and Dispatch suites.

-Location Services:
+Location Services: |

-Remote Monitor:
+Remote Monitor: |

 EXCEPTIONAL AUDIO QUALITY EVEN IN NOISY ENVIRONMENTS

-KENWOOD radiocommunication devices benefit from JVCKENWOOD Group’s 60-years of experience in producing consumer audio and visual equipment (Trio, JVC and KENWOOD), renowned for exceptional sound quality
+KENWOOD radiocommunication devices benefit from JVCKENWOOD Group’s 60 years of experience in producing consumer audio and visual equipment (Trio, JVC and KENWOOD), renowned for exceptional sound quality

 This transfer of knowledge and experience has led to the development of many novel and innovative solutions that overcome the problem of cancelling ambient noise while improving the audio clarity of the transmitted voice in any operating environment.

-Ultimate noise cancellation:
+Ultimate noise cancellation: |

 NX-5000 Series hand-portable radios achieve optimum noise cancellation using two integrated microphones.
-The primary microphone is situated closer to the desired source (front of the radio), while a second microphone in the radio's rear receives the ambient noise.
+The primary microphone is closer to the desired source (front of the radio), while a second microphone in the radio's rear receives the ambient noise.
 In a noisy environment, both microphones receive noise at a similar level; however, the primary microphone receives the user's voice more strongly.
 The processor in the radio subtracts one noise source from the other so that most of the ambient noise is cancelled, which effectively enhances the quality of the transmitted audio of the user's voice.

-Active Noise Reduction:
+Active Noise Reduction: |

-Selectable Audio profiles:
+Selectable Audio profiles: |

 BUILT TOUGH TO WITHSTAND RAIN, DIRT AND THE ROUGH AND TUMBLE OF DAILY USE

-Built Tough to withstand rain, dirt and rough and tumble logoFarmworkers and their radios work side by side in all conditions, so it’s good to know that all Kenwood professional hand portable walkie talkies and mobile radios conform to MIL-STD-810 C/D/E/F/G for ruggedness and durability and are IP54/55/67 Water & Dust Intrusion rated, making them suited for use in the farming environment.
+Farmworkers and their radios work side by side in all conditions.
+Hence, it’s good to know that all Kenwood professional hand portable walkie talkies and mobile radios conform to MIL-STD-810 C/D/E/F/G for ruggedness and durability and are IP54/55/67 Water & Dust Intrusion rated, making them suited for use in the farming environment.
 In addition, KENWOOD can offer ATEX IECEx devices for use in hazardous, explosive atmospheres.

 EXPLORE KENWOOD SOLUTIONS FOR FARMING, HORTICULTURE, ANIMAL HUSBANDRY AND FORESTRY